unfoldadmin/django-unfold/docs/installation/quickstart.md

-    "unfold.contrib.forms",  # optional, if special form elements are needed "unfold.contrib.inlines",  # optional, if special inlines are needed "unfold.contrib.import_export",  # optional, if django-import-export package is used "unfold.contrib.guardian",  # optional, if django-guardian package is used "unfold.contrib.simple_history",  # optional, if django-simple-history package is used "unfold.contrib.location_field",  # optional, if django-location-field package is used
+    "unfold.contrib.forms",  # optional, if special form elements are needed "unfold.contrib.inlines",  # optional, if special inlines are needed "unfold.contrib.import_export",  # optional, if django-import-export package is used "unfold.contrib.nested_admin",  # optional, if nested parent-child admin routes are used "unfold.contrib.guardian",  # optional, if django-guardian package is used "unfold.contrib.simple_history",  # optional, if django-simple-history package is used "unfold.contrib.location_field",  # optional, if django-location-field package is used